Hearing Aid Questions

-Sensorineural hearing loss results from damage to the neurons within the inner ear or auditory nerve dysfunction.
+Sensorineural hearing loss (SNHL) results from damage within the inner ear or auditory nerve dysfunction.
 It is typically irreversible and permanent.
 It affects the intensity (or loudness) of sound, but more often results in a lack of clarity of sounds, particularly speech.
-The treatment for sensorineural hearing loss is prescriptive sound amplification through advanced hearing aids.
+SNHL The treatment for sensorineural hearing loss is prescriptive sound amplification with advanced hearing aids.

 Conductive hearing loss is caused by a condition or disease that blocks or impedes the movement of sound waves throughout the outer or middle ear.
 The result is a reduction in loudness or clarity of sound that reaches the inner ear.
 The treatment for conductive loss can vary and may include medical or surgical intervention.
-Your audiologist has been trained to make the appropriate medical referral when appropriate.
+Audiologist Greg Hall is trained to make the appropriate medical referral when appropriate.

 While hearing loss is common as we age, there are many factors that can contribute to hearing loss.
 The ear is a very vascular mechanism.
 It requires oxygen and the many nutrients of the blood supply to remain healthy.
 Anything that disrupts the blood supply or alters the body chemistry may cause auditory side effects.
 We made a list of some common causes of hearing loss.
 1) Excessive Noise Exposure (prolonged loud music, gun shots, noisy machinery) 2) Infections 3) Head Injury 4) Genetics or Birth Defects 5) Drug or Treatment Reaction (antibiotics, chemotherapy, radiation) 6) Heart disease 7) Diabetes 8) Stroke.